Introduction

 Common Configs

-Our adapters have a few common configuration options used to control the way these adapters report metrics to Judoscale.
-How you specify these options depends on the adapter you are using:
+Our adapter packages have a few common configuration options used to control the way these adapters report metrics to Judoscale.
+How you specify these options depends on the package you are using:

 JUDOSCALE_URL